theusc6/aws-terraform-infrastructure/README.md

 1. Create a new branch for your changes.
 2. Make changes and test them thoroughly.
 3. Open a pull request, and request reviews from the team once all checks are complete and passed.

+Note:
+Merging a PR into main automatically deploys to dev.
+Tagging a commit as staging-vX.Y.Z would deploy that commit to the staging environment.
+Tagging a commit as prod-vX.Y.Z would deploy that commit to the production environment.